 Credits created through Stewardship Account grants are used to offset impacts of development projects for which the contribution is made.
-The first grant cycle was completed in 2016-2017, and of the original pool of projects awarded funding, some were withdrawn by the applicants.
-This left a total of four projects would eventually be implemented.
-Three of the four projects had closed by December 31, 2019.
-The fourth project was placed on hold by the family.
+The first grant cycle was completed in 2016-2017, and of the original pool of grant (or credit) projects awarded funding, some were withdrawn by the applicants.
+This left a total of four credit projects would eventually be implemented.
+All four remaining credit projects closed by December 31, 2020.
+See Table 14.
+The four 2016 grants created a total of 987,287.04 credits, which accounts for 53% of all available credits created as of December 31, 2020.

 The second grant cycle was completed in late 2019.
-A total of 6 projects were awarded funding.
-Of those six, two were withdrawn by the applicant which leaves 4 projects having a high likelihood of closing in 2020 or 2021.
-The three 2016 grants that have closed, a total of 958,352 credits were created, which accounts for 62% of all available credits created.
-An additional 502,524.70 credits are anticipated to be created from the five 2019 grants with a high likelihood of closing future years.
+A total of six projects were awarded funding.
+Of those six, three projects closed in 2020, two were withdrawn by the applicant, and one is expected to close in 2021.
+See Table 15.
+This has created 269,168.12 available credits from the grant projects that closed, and 204,422.8 anticipated credits attributed to the one remaining 2019 grant project that had not closed by December 31, 2020.
+An additional 249,029.45 credits are anticipated to be created from the seven 2020 grants with a high likelihood of closing in 2021 or 2022.
+See Table 16.

-Credits are also created periodically by project sponsors undertaking restoration or enhancement actions like reseeding, mesic habitat restoration, or permanently plugging and abandoning oil or gas wells and reclaiming the site.
-Where the project sponsor does not which to become a mitigation marketplace actor and retain those credits for eventual sale to a developer, the credits are retained by the state and pooled with credits created by the Stewardship Account.
-These projects result in a relatively small number of credits, but are still important to document.
+Credits are also created periodically by credit project sponsors undertaking restoration or enhancement actions like reseeding, mesic habitat restoration, or permanently plugging and abandoning oil or gas wells and reclaiming the site (referred to here as "other" credit sources).
+Where the project sponsor does not wish to become a mitigation marketplace actor and retain those credits for eventual sale to a developer, the credits are retained by the state and pooled with credits created by the Stewardship Account.
+These projects result in a relatively small number of credits but are still important to document.
 Credits can also be created through permittee-responsible projects by individual developers to offset the impacts of their own projects.
-Denbury Resources alone created a total of 590,649.18 through their permittee responsible projects in the Southeastern Service Area.
 Typically, these developers retain their credits for their own projects.
-Combined, these other and permittee-responsible credits amounted to 596,858.5 credits created as of December 31, 2019.
+All credit sources combined (i.e. closed